ScarletWriter/my-work/index.md

 i did not install anything
+its totally free